PrachiNimgade/Storage-and-Backkup-Management/Gluster/GlusterFS.md

 *                         [root@node1 ~]# gluster volume start gdisk2
                            volume start: gdisk2: success

-* Display information about the Gluster volume: This command displays information about the 'gdisk1' volume:
+* # Display information about the Gluster volume: This command displays information about the 'gdisk1' volume.
+Here, you can see in the type of glusterfs

                            gluster volume info gdisk1
 		           [root@node1 ~]# gluster volume info gdisk2